 If you’re looking to photograph a unique, abstract perspective, and own a drone, go out there and see what images your surroundings are hiding.

 Camera movement involves deliberately moving your camera during a long exposure.
 The artistic photography technique introduces physicality into an image.
 This creates a dynamic abstract landscape photograph.

-Camera movement imbues a unique type of energy into image making.
-It creates abstract photography that communicates the experience of process to a viewer.
+Camera movement introduces a unique type of energy into image-making.
+It creates abstract photography that communicates the experience of the process to a viewer.